pokt-network/testnet-faucet/README.md

   <h1>Pocket Testnet Faucet</h1>
 </div>

 Testnet Faucet is a Web tool which gives the user the possibility of obtaining POKT for free (on our test platform).
-The user only has to provide his address and he will immediately receive POKT.
+The user only has to provide their address and they will immediately receive POKT.

 ### Installation